shkhalid/maxerp/README.md

 # MaxERP - Laravel 12 Web Application

-This is a Laravel 12 project with simple session-based authentication for managing money committees (Kametis).
+This is a Laravel 12 project with simple session-based authentication for managing application.

 ## Project Information